The Elite (professional wrestling): Championship dominance and Super Elite (2020–2022)

-Return to original line-up and suspension (2022–present)
+Return to original line-up and suspensions (2022–2023)

 On the July 27, 2022 special episode of Dynamite titled Fight for the Fallen, AEW announced a tournament for the inaugural AEW World Trios Championship, which would culminate at the All Out pay-per-view on September 4, 2022.
 On the August 3rd episode of Dynamite, Adam Cole made his return from injury with the rest of The Undisputed Elite, stating his intentions to win the new AEW World Trios Championship with Kyle O'Reilly and Bobby Fish.
 Cole, Fish and O'Reilly then attacked the Young Bucks, turning them face as Cole, Fish, and O'Reilly left The Elite.
 'Hangman' Adam Page would save the Bucks from a further attack.
 Later that night The Bucks would try and thank Page for his help, but were interrupted by The Dark Order.
 On the August 10th episode of Dynamite, The Young Bucks once again asked Page to join them in the Trios tournament.
 Page turned down the offer saying he would be in the corner of The Dark Order.
 On the August 17 episode of Dynamite, the Young Bucks were joined by the returning Omega; his first match in over nine months.
 Omega and the Bucks advanced to the tournament finals where they defeated the team of the Dark Order (Alex Reynolds and John Silver) and Adam Page to become the inaugural AEW Trios Champions.

 On the September 7 episode of Dynamite, due to an altercation with CM Punk after the media scrum following All Out, Tony Khan announced that all members of The Elite were stripped of the AEW World Trios Championship.
 It was reported earlier from multiple sources that all members of The Elite were suspended because of the altercation.

 At Full Gear 2022, The Elite returned in a trios match against Death Triangle for the AEW World Trios Championship, where they were unsuccessful after Rey Fenix used the ring hammer against Kenny Omega to knock him out and win the match.
 The match at Full Gear would be the start of a best of seven series between The Elite and Death Triangle, which spanned two months and culminated in a seventh and deciding match on the January 11, 2023 edition of Dynamite, where, in a ladder match, The Elite would win the series 4-3, and their second AEW World Trios Championship.
 The Elite lost the titles to The House of Black at AEW Revolution, ending their second reign at 53 days.